wanghaisheng/responsive-landing-page-starter/content/blog/en/lessons-learned-after-two-years-of-virtual-tech-conferences.md

 outdated: false
 replacement_url: ""
 ---
 Virtual technical conferences always seemed to make perfect sense.
-Who better than a bunch of technologists to find a way to deliver the content and conversations of a traditional professional conference, without the difficulty of travel, or the overhead of seating and feeding thousands of attendees?
+Who better than a bunch of technologists to find a way to deliver the content and conversations of a traditional professional conference, without the difficulty of travel or the overhead of seating and feeding thousands of attendees?
 And yet, for years tech conferences were primarily in-person events.

 When the pandemic triggered worldwide lockdowns in March of 2020, the tech industry was challenged to determine if it had a viable model for virtual conferences and if an appetite for them existed.
 This meant an explosion of conference platforms, and the emergence of competing schools of thought about things few people had even considered before.
 It meant we could try and hold our tech communities together at times when we couldn't even see our families, and it meant learning what parts of tech conferences we genuinely value.